Jishan-Kapoor/test-captcha-solver/README.md

   - **Image preview**: Displays the captcha image for verification.
   - **SVG image support**: Now supports solving captchas in SVG format.
   - **Solved captchas counter**: A counter is displayed to track the number of captchas solved.
+  - **Sample CSV data**: Sample CSV data is loaded for testing purposes.

 ## Code Explanation
 This web application is built using HTML and JavaScript.
 It utilizes the provided URL of the captcha image in the query parameter to solve the captcha.
 The key logic revolves around processing the image and finding the necessary solution.
-The added features for handling SVG images and displaying a solved captchas counter are implemented in JavaScript.
+The added features for handling SVG images, displaying a solved captchas counter, and loading sample CSV data are implemented in JavaScript.

 Key libraries: None used.